 finely chopped walnuts

-1. Combine peanut butter, cocoa powder, vanilla, honey, rum (if using) and cinnamon (if using) in a food processor and blend until well combined.
+1. Combine peanut butter, cocoa powder, vanilla, honey and bourbon in a bowl and mix with a wooden spatula (you can also use a food processor).
+Blend until well combined.

 3. Place the cinnamon, sugar, walnuts or other coating in a small bowl.
 Remove mixture from food processor and work the ball with your hands to make sure everything is evenly incorporated.
 Form into ~3/4″ diameter balls using the heat of your hands to keep the mixture soft and workable.
 Drop the balls, two at a time, into the bowl and shake it around until all sides are coated.
 Repeat until all of the mixture is used.

 4. Makes about 40-50 truffles.
-Keep them in a sealed container in the refrigerator.
+Keep them in a sealed container at room temperature, in the refrigerator or freezer.

-I like using less honey in the truffles but rolling them in raw sugar.
-Cinnamon is great in the truffles but I think it works better as a coating (you’d want a bit more honey in this case).
+I like using less honey in the truffles but using a honey bourbon.
+Cinnamon is a great coating for these, and you may want to roll them in cinnamon twice, since it makes them less messy to handle and eat.
 I suggest separating the batch and making several different flavors.
 If you experiment with other add-ins or coatings, please post your results!